paragrastogi/SyntheticWeather/README.md

 # SyntheticWeather

 This repository contains scripts to create synthetic weather time series from a short weather record of at least one year.
-The tool (scripts and how they might be implemented in ESP-r and Ladybug) is provisionally named `indra` <sup>(1)</sup>. _ All the scripts here should be treated as **experimental** unless explicitly stated otherwise. _
+The tool (scripts and how they might be implemented in ESP-r and Ladybug) is provisionally named `indra` <sup>(1)</sup>. _All the scripts here should be treated as **experimental** unless explicitly stated otherwise._

-## Great, where do I begin?
+### Great, where do I begin?

-Start by going into either the folder `m-files` (MATLAB files) or the folder `py-files` (Python files).
+Start by going into either the folder `m-files` (MATLAB files) or the folder `py-files` (Python files, if you are feeling adventurous).
 Each of them has a `README.md` or `Installation.md` file to get you started.

 ## The methods

+The MATLAB/R scripts are based on the algorithms published in Parag's thesis.
+While these scripts are well documented (in two conference papers and the thesis), no further work is being undertaken on that algorithm (call it the 'old' algorithm).
+These scripts will, hopefully by November 2017, be faithfully translated to Python (update: translation about 60% complete).

-The Python scripts in the repository can be called with two methods: `arma` and `gp`.
-The method `arma` is an almost-completely-faithful translation of the MATLAB scripts<sup>(2)</sup>.
+The Python scripts in the repository *should not be used for now* (October 2017).
+If you are really curious, they can be called with two methods: `arma` and `gp`.
+The method `arma` will be an almost-completely-faithful translation of the MATLAB scripts<sup>(2)</sup>.
 The method `gp` is new and experimental - which means that it has not been published or tested extensively yet.
-This consitutes a significant change in the algorithm - I would not recommend using this method just yet (October 2017).
+This consitutes a significant change in the algorithm, and I would not recommend using it just yet (October 2017).

-While the MATLAB/R scripts are well documented (in two conference papers and my thesis), no further work is being undertaken on that algorithm (call it the 'old' algorithm).
-I will, hopefully by November 2017, translate the 'old' scripts to Python, faithfully.

 ## License, implementation, and compatibility